 A particular priesthood in which there is no beginning and no end of its record.
 A priesthood chosen not because of bloodline, unlike the Levities.

-The Levitical priesthood is represented through the high priest Aaron.
+The Levitical priesthood is represented by the high priest Aaron.
 The sons of Levi, only those of the bloodline, could become a priest.

 (NIV) Hebrews 7:11-12, “If perfection could have been attained through the Levitical priesthood–and indeed the law given to the people established that priesthood–why was there still need for another priest to come, one in the order of Melchizedek, not in the order of Aaron?
 For when the priesthood is changed, the law must be changed also.”